-Before proceeding with the installation process, ensuring that your system packages are up-to-date is important.
+Before proceeding with the installation process, ensuring that your system packages are up-to-date is essential.
 This can be achieved by executing the following command in the terminal:

 sudo apt update && sudo apt upgrade